9 Stimulating Games for Brain Injury Patients That Enhance Recovery

 • problem-solving to build a word from available letters

-• mental flexibility to adapt if the player before you does something unexpected
+• mental flexibility to adapt if another player does something unexpected

 5. Jenga